collinbarrett/collinbarrett.github.io/_posts/2020-03-02-givecamp-memphis-2020.md

 getting our account validated on a Saturday evening.
 Signing up through my consumer [VPN](/tag/vpn/) provider did not seem to help bypass these restrictions either.

-We ended up using Mr. Craft’s personal Google account to configure the new website to relay mail through Gmail.
+We ended up using Mr. Craft's personal Google account to configure the new website to relay mail through Gmail.
 This solution required configuring an app (secrets, callbacks, etc.) in his Google Developer Console, but we were able to get it working without too much trouble, bypassing the extended validation requirements of the other providers.